 Honey has been used since ancient times to treat multiple conditions.
 It wasn't until the late 19th century that researchers discovered that honey has natural antibacterial qualities.

 Honey protects against damage caused by bacteria.
 Some honey also stimulates production of special cells that can repair tissue damaged by infection.
-In addition, honey has an anti-inflammatory action that can quickly reduce pain and inflammation once it is applied.

 Components of Manuka Honey

 Hydrogen peroxide is produced by honey.
 It gives most honey its antibiotic quality.
 But some types of honey, including manuka honey, also have other components with antibacterial qualities.